 Three professional testers spent weeks riding the Devinci Kobain and Kona Big Honzo against our award-winning Specialized Fuse.
-We pushed these bikes to the limits to see if these two newcomers could dethrone the reigning champ.
+We pushed these bikes to their limits to see if these two newcomers could dethrone the reigning champ.

 The Devinci Kobain has no tedious bearings or suspension linkages to worry about.
 Splash away.

 The Kobain is a reasonably fun hardtail.
 This bike is at its best flowing down berms and smooth trails.
 The small and tightly compacted knobs on the tires allow it to roll quickly.
 The Kenda Havok 3.0-inch tires have a round profile.
 When you're in smooth or sandy soil, this bike can be leaned onto its shoulder knobs to rail through berms.
 On loose and mixed trail surfaces, the experience is far less pleasant.
-The Kobain can't quite match the cornering abilities and quick handling of the Santa Cruz Chameleon or Kona Big Honzo.
+The Kobain can't quite match the cornering abilities and quick handling of the Ibis DV9 or Kona Big Honzo.

 The Kobain is reasonably capable, but it prefers life on the ground.